Ejected-Media/Fuzzy-Go/README.md

  * [ ] Go Backend API Integration
  * [ ] Offline Support (Firestore Cache)
  * [ ] Push Notifications for Card Assignments

-🤝 Contributing
+🤝 Contributing.
 This is an Ejected Media project.
 Contributions are welcome!
 Please fork the repository and submit a pull request.

 📄 License

 This project is open source.
 Built with 💜 and ☕ in Phoenix, AZ.